 The EFB need to be shredded into small pieces before it can be used for composting using an electrical powered shredding machine.
 The power is supplied from the palm oil mill's existing biomass boiler and steam turbine.
 This power source is considered carbon neutral and is not leading to any increase in emissions.

-Mechanical aeration of compost is done by turning the windrows periodically with compost shuffling machines(compost turners) and front loaders powered by diesel fuel.
-The project emission from this source will be monitored for this project activity.
+Mechanical aeration of compost is done by turning the windrows periodically with compost shuffling machines and front loaders powered by diesel fuel and the project emissions will be considered for this project activity.

 Project emissions from run-off water.